New mental health services in Norfolk in 2018

 The schemes support up to 93 people at any one time.

-These schemes do not offer permanent homes, but are a stepping stone to increased independence and for most people are not a home for life.
+These schemes do not offer permanent homes.
+They are a stepping stone to increased independence.
+For most people they are not a home for life.
 These schemes are mostly staffed twenty-four hours a day, seven days a week.

 - Housing related floating support

 Currently supports between 330 and 380 people at any one time in their own homes.
-This service also works with people who are in a mental health hospital bed and who have housing problems, including homelessness.
+This service also works with people who are in a mental health hospital bed.
+They will have housing problems, including homelessness.

 The range of issues this type of service supports people with, is similar to those covered by supported housing.
 We fund this service together with NHS Clinical Commissioning Groups (CCGs).